 Audio quality is determined by the level of noise and distortions that is derived from either the encoded format, the chosen software used, or the equipment at hand.
 The level of audio quality may be normalized by certain psycho-acoustic criteria.

 However, Sony and Phillips decided to use another kind of modulation called 1-bit sigma-delta modulation.
 For further reading on what exactly the sigma-delta module is and how came to be, I highly recommend Chapter 2 of “Look-Ahead Based Sigma-Delta Modulation” by E Jansen & A Van Roermund (Springer Edition, 2011).
 You can find the PDF link here.

 At first glance, using 1-bit is impossible, because such bit resolution (bit depth) causes huge noise levels.
 However, if high sample rates are used, the noise energy may be pushed out of our audible frequency range (to ultrasound).
 That action is called “noise shaping”.

 Practically, 1-bit conception may be easier, than multi-bit, in a DAC implementation.
 When DSD is converted to analog, ultrasound noise is filtered.
 Mediums that contain 1-bit DSD audio streams were previously referred to as SACD (Super Audio CD).

 What is DSD?
 Quick explanation

-The Bit depth of a sample audio defines the level of audible noise.
+The Bit depth of sample audio defines the level of audible noise.
 The greater the bit depth the lower the level of audible noise.

 In the picture, we can see that the bit depth decrease is achieved by using only part of the full signal frequency band.
 In other words, if we want to reduce bit depth, we must increase the sample rate to keep the audible noise level.

-Below is a snapshot of some the key differences between the digital audio formats currently in commercial use today.
+Below is a snapshot of some of the key differences between the digital audio formats currently in commercial use today.

 pulse code modulation